 One of the great challenges of wildlife photography is that there are so many things to consider in such a short amount of time.
 Even if you do everything right, the uncontrollable stuff can still stop you from getting “the shot.”
 However, there are some basic tips that are easy to remember and will bring your wildlife photography to the next level.
-In this article, I’ll share eleven of my favorite such tips that I use again and again.
+In this article, I’ll share thirteen of my favorite wildlife photography tips that I use again and again.

 Table of Contents